Helping Students Apply to Highly Selective Colleges & Universities

 And so, our Helping Students Apply to Highly Selective Colleges mini-course was born.

-Led by Tom Campbell and Ethan Sawyer, this course covers all things highly selective admissions.
+Tom Campbell, this course covers all things highly selective admissions.
 Counselors will leave with a clearer understanding of the current selective admissions landscape (and what’s changed in recent years), an inside look at how admissions officers read applications, and case studies of successful applicants.

-Since we’re also firm believers that “where you go is not who you’ll be,” we’ll also share information about other paths and college options (and tips on how to get students and families to see these as valid!)
+Since we’re firm believers that “where you go is not who you’ll be,” you'll also receive information about other paths and college options (and tips on how to get students and families to see these as valid!)

 We'll help you: